Astino Valley

-The Astino Valley (Valle di Astino) is found within the Italian comune of Bergamo in Lombardy.
+The Astino Valley (Valle di Astino) is a valley in the Italian comune of Bergamo in Lombardy.

 It is relatively small in size and it is part of the Parco dei Colli di Bergamo system, west of Bergamo.

+History

+In 1326 alone, a Confraternity distributed a denarius of alms to each of 2,000 individuals in the Astino valley.
+In 1361-1362, the Confraternity of Misericordia Maggiore in Bergamo donated 2 lire to a member named Cresoke, whose house was destroyed.

+As of the 21st Century, there remains a mix of gardens and forests in the Astino valley.